spwashi/spw-js/README.md

 #### Enter Spw.

-Originally a content tagging scheme, Spw's syntax evolved to express nuances I felt were necessary to synchronize diverse learning objectives or strategies.
+Originally a content tagging scheme, Spw's syntax evolved to express nuances I felt were necessary to synchronize diverse learning opens or strategies.

 ## How Spw works